tmoreton/trckfi/outstatic/content/posts/how-to-get-rich-off-stocks-outside-your-retirement-accounts.md

 That's how beginners can end up with lots of money in the stock market.

-## **Getting Rich From Stocks: The Bottom Line**
+## **Getting Rich From Stocks: The Bottom Line**<br>

-**<br>

-**Getting rich from stocks is pretty simple.
-There are many Americans already taking advantage of the stock market and generating passive income through it.
+Getting rich from stocks is pretty simple.
+Many Americans are already taking advantage of the stock market and generating passive income through it.

 As you look into investing more, remember these important steps: